 The EU Taxonomy is a classification system, the purpose of which is to establish common criteria for environmentally sustainable economic activities.
 According to EU regulations, financial market participants should disclose the proportion of investments that are Taxonomy-aligned.
 However, the Taxonomy is currently under development, and the criteria for all the environmental objectives have not yet been implemented.
-Further, there is not yet any clearly established model and/or standard for how to calculate the proportion of reflecting the share of revenue from green activities of investee companies capital expenditure
+Further, there is not yet any clearly established model and/or standard for how to calculate the proportion of Taxonomy-aligned investments.
+Lastly, company disclosure related to the EU Taxonomy has yet to become widespread.

-(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-- operational expenditure

-(OpEx) reflecting green operational activities of investee companies.
+- Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.